donlelek/cv-dprice/coverletter.md

 position (competition 031A18) for the Department of Health Management at the Atlantic Veterinary College (AVC).
 I am a veterinarian with a PhD in epidemiology recently awarded by the University of Prince Edward Island.
-I am currently working as a Postdoctoral Fellow for the Canada Excellence Chair in Aquatic Epidemiology at the AVC in the same University.
+I am currently working as a Postdoctoral Research Fellow for the Canada Excellence Chair in Aquatic Epidemiology at the AVC in the same University.

 Although I have been in academia for a short time,